SDI-SoftwareDefinedInverter/TAPAS/README.md

 laboratory use only.
 Never use it in a productive environment!__
 (see section 6)

-The TAPAS board can get __very - hot never touch the board during operation.
+The TAPAS board can get __very hot, never touch the board during operation.
 Always use an appropriate case.__

 __If the TAPAS board is used in conjunction with mechanical,